Are Your Security Cameras Legal in Colorado

 Some cities, like Castle Rock and Brighton, are asking homeowners to register their outdoor cameras with the police.
 The idea behind this request is that police will more easily be able to catch suspects because they will know who in the area may have caught them on camera.
 Some people resist this, though, because they feel like it could have more sinister uses.

-If you’re interested in setting up surveillance cameras on your property, call us at Colorado Security Products today!
+If you’re interested in setting up security cameras on your Denver property, call us at Colorado Security Products today!
 Our skilled home and business security professionals can help you place your security cameras in the most effective, and legal, locations inside or outside of your home.
 We can even help you set up remote viewing security camera systems, so you can monitor your home or business from anywhere.
 Contact us today for security camera system installation in Denver or the surrounding areas.